brunobord/nagademon-2014-old/character.md

 * On 10+: Your system is way more secure.
 You check the ``Security`` flag, and as soon as you're under attack, you can get a reroll if your Move result is not satisfying,

+### Backup your data

+Use this move to setup backups of your precious data.
+If you succeed, you can check the ``Backup`` flag.
+This bonus will stay until the GM tells you it's gone.

+* On 6-: Your system is not backed up.
+The GM is picking one *Issue*.
+* On 7-9: Your system has backups.
+Check the ``Backup`` flag
+* On 10+: Your system has a great backup set.
+You check the ``Backup`` flag, and if the GM plays the "Data is lost" Move on you, you don't have to roll to restore it,